-Target Is Releasing A New Activewear Brand & It’s Everything We’ve Ever Wanted
+Target’s New, Colorful Activewear Line Starts At $15 & There Are Sizes For Everyone — See Pics

 Target is releasing it’s very own athleisure line, with prices starting at $14.99, and sizes ranging from XS to 4X!
-See photos of the trendy pieces below!
+See photos of the trendy and flattering pieces below!

 Does this mean we have to go to the gym?
 Fashion meets fitness meets function, Target revealed on Sept.
 20. The massive chain is launching their own activewear line, called JoyLab, which will hit stores and the web on October 1.
 The line is TOTALLY affordable, and in a wide range of sizes, so everyone can get involved in looking cute and feeling great.
 The line features leggings, sports bras, jackets, bags — something for everyone.
 Target says the pieces can take you from “crunches to brunches” and looking at the line, they totally can!
 The clothes are stylish, modern, and cute!